HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 • Cell phone use can complicate rumor control, which may disrupt and delay an effective response by public safety personnel.

-Will my child be able to use a cell phone/device during after-school programs, clubs, sports and on the school bus?
+Will my child be able to use a cell phone/device during after-school programs, clubs, sports, and on the school bus?

 Yes, HCS students who bring a phone or device to school may use it after school hours and on HCS school buses, provided that use is appropriate and does not disrupt activities or compromise the safety of the student or others.